BuyOwnEx/BOEClient/README.md

     cd boeclient

-Install all the dependencies using composer
+Install all the dependencies using composer for PHP 7

     composer install

+Install all the dependencies using composer for PHP 8 with ignore flag of compatibility (due to incompatible of phpunit: phpunit/phpunit 8.5.9 requires php ^7.2)

+    composer install --ignore-platform-reqs

 Copy the example env file and make the required configuration changes in the .env file